-RODs documenting the selected RAs for the MI and Dunn Field have been signed.
+RODs and a ROD Amendment documenting the selected RAs for the MI and Dunn Field have been signed.
 The BCT is working to implement the selected remedies.

 Several sites underwent removal actions prior to the RODs.
 These actions are described in Table 3-3, "Removal Actions Summary."